beling/book-pl/src/ch20-02-multithreaded.md

 #### A `Worker` Struct Responsible for Sending Code from the `ThreadPool` to a Thread

-We left a comment in the `for` loop in listing 20-14 regarding the creation of threads.
+We left a comment in the `for` loop in Listing 20-14 regarding the creation of threads.
 Here, we’ll look at how we actually create threads.
 The standard library provides `thread::spawn` as a way to create threads, and `thread::spawn` expects to get some code the thread should run as soon as the